thibaudcolas/draftjs-filters/README.md

 ##### filterEntityData

-Filters data on an entity to only retain what is whitelisted.
+Filters data on an entity to only retain what is allowed.
 This is crucial for IMAGE and LINK, where Draft.js adds a lot of unneeded attributes (width, height, etc).